StefanZander/lecture_notes/swcs/html/docs/good_paper.md

-## Usefull Tools when writing a Thesis and/or Paper
+## Usefull Tools when writing a Thesis or Paper

 !!! info "A Word of Advice about AI Tools"
     It is totally ok to use AI tools for developing a sound and thorough reserach methodology and/or try to find an interesting research problems.